Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Homeopathic Remedies for Atopic Dermatitis Treatment

-Homeopathy offers a very effective treatment for atopic dermatitis cases.
-Homeopathic remedies for atopic dermatitis are made from natural substances, they help in decreasing the severity of the complaint, itching and healing of rashes and eruptions.
-Homeopathic remedies help in eradicating dermatitis from the roots by increasing the patient’s immunity to the optimal level so that there are no hypertensive flareups.
+Homeopathic remedies for atopic dermatitis are made from natural substances.
+They help in reducing the intensity of the complaint — itching and healing of rashes, and eruptions as well.
+Homeopathic remedies help in eradicating dermatitis from the roots by strengthening the patient’s immunity to the optimal level so that there are no hypertensive flare-ups.
 Mainstream medicines rely on ointments/creams containing steroids to deal with cases of atopic dermatitis.
-Though they provide relief by way of suppression but do not address the problem at its roots, so the issue is temporarily healed but it tends to recur again and again.
-On the other hand, homeopathic treatment for atopic dermatitis though does not show instant results, it leads to remarkable results and addresses the complaint to aid permanent cure.
-The treatment time varies from months to a year depending upon the severity, duration of dermatitis, plus the individual response to the remedy taken.
+Though they provide relief by way of suppression of the symptoms, they do not address the problem from its roots, so the issue is temporarily healed but it tends to recur again and again.
+On the other hand, homeopathic treatment for atopic dermatitis, though it does not show instant results, leads to remarkable results and addresses the complaint to aid permanent cure.
+The treatment time varies from months to a year, depending upon the severity, duration of dermatitis, plus a particular individual’s response to the remedy.

 Biphasic treatment

 Homeopathic treatment for atopic dermatitis is provided in two phases.
 In the first phase, homeopathic medicines manage acute signs and symptoms.
-In the second phase, they work to eradicate the disease with the use of constitutional natural homeopathic remedies selected solely on the basis of individual symptoms.
+In the second phase, they eradicate the disease with the use of constitutional natural homeopathic remedies selected solely on the basis of individual symptoms.

 Non-suppressive treatment

-Homeopathic medicines are prepared from naturally occurring substances that do not have any harmful chemicals in it.
+Homeopathic medicines are prepared from naturally obtained substances that do not have any harmful chemicals in it.
 They work very gently in a harmless manner, hence are very safe to use with zero side effects.

-Top 7 Natural Homeopathic Remedies For Atopic Dermatitis
+Top 10 Homeopathic Remedies For Atopic Dermatitis

-When to use Graphites?
+When to use Graphites Naturalis?

-How to use Graphites?
+How to use Graphites Naturalis?

-It gives best results in 3X potency that can be used one to two times a day.
+It gives the best results in 3X potency that can be used one to two times a day.

-2. Petroleum – For Dry, Cracked Skin
+2. Petroleum – For Dry and Cracked Skin

 Petroleum is an ideal medicine when the skin gets dry and cracked.
 Bleeding occurs from the cracks.
 With time, the lesions become thick and get covered with crusts.
-There is marked burning and itching.
+There is a marked burning sensation and itching.
 Atopic dermatitis with dry, cracked skin in winter is highly characteristic to use Petroleum.

 When to use Petroleum?